-The main objective of point-of-care (POC) gastric ultrasound is to help clinicians assess gastric contents when NPO status is unknown or uncertain in the immediate pre-anesthetic period.
+The main objective of point-of-care (POC) gastric ultrasound is to help clinicians assess gastric contents when NPO status, which is unknown or uncertain in the immediate pre-anesthetic period.

-It is important to acknowledge that a POC gastric ultrasound examination with the SIFULTRAS-5.2 can conclusively rule in or rule out a clinical diagnosis.
+It is important to acknowledge that a POC gastric ultrasound examination with the SIFULTRAS-5.42 can conclusively rule in or rule out a clinical diagnosis.

 Gastric US can provide valuable insight into the nature and volume of gastric content before performing a block with sedation or inducing anesthesia for an urgent or emergent procedure where NPO status is unknown.

-Hence we developed the SIFULTRAS-5.2 as a tool to assess gastric content and volume to clinically evaluate aspiration risk by providing qualitative and quantitative information.
+Hence to assess gastric content and volume to clinically evaluate aspiration risk by providing qualitative and quantitative information.